 In the Middle Ages, the English combined circle dances with singing and called them carols.
-Later, the word carol came to mean a song in which a religious topic is treated in a style that is familiar or festive.
-From Italy, it passed to France and Germany, and later to England, everywhere retaining its simplicity, fervor, and mirthfulness.
-Music in itself has become one of the greatest tributes to Christmas, and includes some of the noblest compositions of the great musicians.
+Later, the word carol came to mean a song in which a religious topic is treated in a familiar or festive style.
+From Italy, it passed to France and Germany, and later to England, retaining its simplicity, fervor, and mirthfulness.
+Music has become one of the greatest tributes to Christmas and includes some of the noblest compositions of great musicians.

-Puritans disapproved of the celebration of Christmas, and did not close shop on that day, but continued to work through December 25.
-This was true also in New England in America, where in Boston one could be fined five shillings for demonstrating Christmas spirit.
+Puritans disapproved of the celebration of Christmas and did not close shop on that day but continued to work through December 25.
+This was true also in New England in America so that in Boston, one could be fined five shillings for demonstrating Christmas spirit.
 During this brief interlude in English history, during which there was no monarch, such activity by the populace was to remain illegal.

 No musical work is more closely associated with the Christmas season than “Messiah” by George Frederick Handel (1685-1759).
-It may come as something of a surprise that it had nothing to do with the Christmas season when it was composed.
-It was initially performed for Lent ahead of Easter, but since Handel’s death, this music is usually performed during the Advent season.
+It may come as something of a surprise that it had nothing to do with the Christmas season when Handel originally composed it.
+It was initially performed during Easter season, but since Handel’s death, this music is usually performed during the Advent season.

 Bill Petro, your friendly neighborhood historian